Pilner/Website-Boilerplate/README.md

 # Railey's Personal Website Boilerplate

+A custom website boilerplate to start coding a website/app instantly.

 ## How to use

 *Note: Make sure you have a [Node.js](https://nodejs.org/en/) installed.
 To check, run `node -v` in your terminal*